 Thailand-Burma border malaria resistant to our best drugs

-Leader of the study, Francois Nosten, director of the Shoklo Malaria Research Unit who studies and treats malaria in the Thailand-Burma border region said, “we have now seen the emergence of malaria resistant to our best drugs, and these resistant parasites are not confined to western Cambodia”.
+Leader of the study, Francois Nosten, director of the Shoklo Malaria Research Unit (SMRU), who studies and treats malaria in the Thailand-Burma border region said, “we have now seen the emergence of malaria resistant to our best drugs, and these resistant parasites are not confined to western Cambodia”.

 Mr Nosten said, this is very worrying and suggests we are in a race against time to control malaria in this region before P. falciparum drug resistance worsens, develops, and spreads further.

-Though the number of deaths in Africa from malaria have been decreasing in recent years due to increased artemisinin drug use and wider distribution of insecticide-treated bed nets, the World Health Organization (WHO) says an estimated 655,000 people died from the disease in 2010, though a 2010 report by the Institute of Health Metrics and Evaluation at the University of Washington, Seattle put the figure at up to 1.2 million people.
+Although the number of deaths in Africa from malaria have been decreasing in recent years due to increased artemisinin drug use and wider distribution of insecticide-treated bed nets, the World Health Organization (WHO) says an estimated 655,000 people died from the disease in 2010However, a 2010 report by the Institute of Health Metrics and Evaluation (IHME) at the University of Washington, Seattle put the figure at up to 1.2 million people.

 Rapid malaria tests for travelers

-According to the HPA report, of the 1,761 confirmed cases in 2010 and 1,495 cases reported in 2009, almost 40 percent of Britons who contracted malaria had visited Nigeria or Ghana, while 11 percent had been to India.
+According to the HPA report, of the 1,761 confirmed cases in 2010 and 1,495 cases reported in 2009, almost 40 per cent of Britons who contracted malaria had visited Nigeria or Ghana, while 11 per cent had been to India.

 Home Kit Biotech (HKB) is an internet-based business that sells a range of instant blood screening instant test kits, including rapid instant test kits for malaria and dengue fever.

 Pam Johnson, HKB customer service manager, said there was a steady demand for the company’s rapid medical test kits for travelers, which comprises a rapid Malaria instant test kit and a rapid Dengue instant test kit.